bhuvana5225/HR-Analytics-/README.md

 This dashboard provides a holistic view of the organization's human capital and is divided into three key sections.

-*(Pro-Tip: Replace the placeholder below with a screenshot of your summary dashboard!)*

 ![Summary Dashboard](images/summary_dashboard.png)

 #### **📈 Overview**